 Here’s a little bit of awesome: stop motion re-enactments of classic arcade games using LEGO blocks.
 The shape of LEGOS lend themselves perfectly to the pixelated images of old school arcade games.
 These recreations are so good that I think I just 1up’D in my pants a little.

-On a side note, I’d like to know what kind of diet supplement pac-man is taking, because he can gobble pellets all day long and he never gains a pixel.
+On a side note, I’d like to know what kind of diet pac-man is on, because he can gobble pellets all day long and he never gains a pixel.
 Also, with all of the different versions of pac-man out there, I’d like to know why there was never a game that featured both ms pac man and pac man in the same game?
 Someone needs to whip up a co-operative game with these two as a team.

 Here’s an innovation that I can really get behind… this device doesn’t just kill bugs- it uses their bodies for power.
 That’s right, this clock is an insect harvester.
 It’s only a few links in the food chain away from using animals for energy… therefore paving the way for a robot uprising of epic proportions.
 Today insects, tomorrow, the world!